-THE accumulation of skill and science which have been directed to diminish the difficulty of procuring manufactured goods, has not been beneficial to that country alone in which it is concentrated; distant kingdoms have participated in its advantages.
-The luxurious natives of the East, and the ruder inhabitants of the African desert, are alike The produce of our factoindebted to our looms. ries has preceded even our most enterprising travel-The cotton of India is conveyed by British lers. ships round half our planet, to be woven by British skill in the factories of Lancashire : it is again set in motion by British capital; and transported to the very plains whereon it grew, is re-purchased by the lords of the soil which gave it birth, at a cheaper price than that at which their coarser machinery enables them to manufacture it themselves.
+THE accumulation of skill and science which have been directed to diminish the difficulty of procuring manufactured goods, has not been beneficial to that country alone in which it is concentrated; distant kingdoms have participated in its advan-The luxurious natives of the East, and the tages. ruder inhabitants of the African desert, are alike indebted to our looms.
+The produce of our factories has preceded even our most enterprising travellers.
+The cotton of India is conveyed by British ships round half our planet, to be woven by British skill in the factories of Lancashire: it is again set in motion by British capital; and transported to the very plains whereon it grew, is re-purchased by the lords of the soil which gave it birth, at a cheaper price than that at which their coarser machinery enables them to manufacture it themselves.